 - I have learned more about many specific terms surrounding the cryptocurrency space and it will definitely help me to understand the news better.

-- An interesting observation in the course is that when thinking of the internet the money is made in the apps (such as Google, Facebook, Youtube,…) not in the internet protocol itself.
-With Blockchain as per today the money is made by investing in the protocol such as Bitcoin or Ethereum but not necessarily the applications built on top of it.
+- An interesting observation in the course is that when thinking of the internet the money is made in the apps (such as Google, Facebook, Youtube,…), not in the internet protocol itself.
+With Blockchain as of today, the money is made by investing in the protocol such as Bitcoin or Ethereum but not necessarily the applications built on top of it.

 - There is a whole chapter on industrial use cases where certain industries could benefit from the technology.
 We often hear “the middleman” will become useless but we forget on the other hand that new types of jobs could appear.
 The covered industries are :